CoLRev-Environment/colrev/docs/source/guides/manual/2_operations.rst

 Per default, CoLRev creates symlinks (setting `PDF_PATH_TYPE=SYMLINK`).
 To copy PDFs to the repository per default, use `colrev config -s PDF_PATH_TYPE=COPY`

+.. link to justification of pdf handling (reuse/shared settings)
+.. the use of shared/team PDFs is built in (just clone and index!)

 :program:`colrev pdf-get-man` goes through the list of missing PDFs and asks the researcher to retrieve it:

 - when the PDF is available, name it as ID.pdf (based on the ID displayed) and move it to the pdfs directory